robdevops/codeless-checks-knowledge-base/README.md

 * Use `check_smtp` for amavis.
 The package is *monitoring-plugins-basic* on Debian and *nagios-plugins-smtp* on RHEL.
 * Use `check_http` for nodejs, and java application servers.
 The package is *monitoring-plugins-basic* on Debian and *nagios-plugins-http* on RHEL.
 * When implementing `check_tcp`, be familiar with the `-s` and `-e` switches.
 Your test is much more robust if it tests for the expected behaviour, not just a listening socket.
-  * Also be aware this test can connect to UNIX sockets.
+  * Also keep in mind this test can connect to UNIX sockets when run on the remote agent.
 * When implementing check_http, use `-s` to search for expected content on the page.
   * Also use `-v -f follow` to discover the direct URI.
 Then in production, pass the URI to the -u switch (e.g. `-u '/dashboard/Login.php'`).